Nursing Home Abuse Statistics

 At Blasingame, Burch, Garrard & Ashley, P.C., our Georgia nursing home abuse lawyers are committed to fighting for the rights of you and your family.
 We prosecute nursing homes and long-term care facilities for abuse and neglect.
 If you suspect your loved one has been a victim of abuse or neglect, you need to take immediate action.

 To set up a free, no-obligation consultation, please contact one of our experienced nursing home abuse attorneys today.
-We handle nursing home abuse and neglect claims on contingency — you will not pay a fee unless we win your case.
-From our office in Athens, we serve communities throughout the state of Georgia.
+We handle nursing home abuse and neglect claims on contingency.
+No fee unless we recover money for you in your case.

 It is crucial that family members take action to protect their vulnerable loved ones at the first sign of abuse in a nursing home.